Achyut-sudo/FrontalLobe/NueralNetwork.md

     - the list for parameter 'architecture' can also be empty! but before training, new layers must be added using 'append' method of the NueralNetwork 'class-entropy cost' of the NueralNetwork object as it may hinder

-- HLAF : 'Hidden Layer Activation Function'
+- HLAF : 'Hidden Layer Activation Function', activation function for forward propagation in hidden layers
     - the values for parameter 'HLAF' can be :
         - int : supported int values for parmeter 'HLAF' are :
             - 1 for sigmoid activation function